Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Methodolgy

 \subsection{Lesion attributes segmentation}

-Attributes segmentation is a more challenging task than lesion segmentation due to their small structures and low variance in their appearance.
-Furthermore, the population of different attributes in the data set is very uneven.
-For instance, pigment network is an attribute that is present in the most of dermoscopic images whereas streaks are very rare attributes.
 A few attempts in the literature have been made to address the problem of lesions' attribute segmentation.
-In this work, unlike \cite{kawahara2018fully}, we proposed to use separate models to segment each attribute.
-In other words, for detecting each attribute, we propose to train a specific model.
-Models for these tasks are the same as the models we introduced in the previous section for segmenting the lesion mask, however, we are predicting maps of different attributes rather than predicting lesion masks.
+Unlike \cite{kawahara2018fully} which tried to train a network predicting all 5 attribute together, in this paper, we proposed to use separate models to segment each attribute.
+Models for these tasks are the same as the models we introduced in the previous section for segmenting the lesion mask.